🍷

 Key Facts

-• Acquired in 2007 by the founding families of A to Z Wineworks: Bill Hatcher, Deb Hatcher, Cheryl Francis, and Sam Tannahill
+• Acquired by the founding families of A to Z Wineworks: Bill Hatcher, Deb Hatcher, Cheryl Francis, and Sam Tannahill

 • Estate vineyards, including the flagship Jacob-Hart Vineyard (purchased 1987), are farmed to Biodynamic principles; the winery holds LIVE and B Corp certification